arunjadhav/capm-chronicles/_chapters/010-the-art-of-building/060-the-ping-the-pong-the-popcorn.md

 order: 60
 title: "The Ping, The Pong, The Popcorn"
 ---

-Chapter 6: The Ping, The Pong, The Popcorn
-(A Lighthearted Look at Eventing & Messaging)
+A Lighthearted Look at Eventing & Messaging

 🍿 The Calm Before the Pop
 It was a quiet afternoon.
 Too quiet.